 Lennon also endured ceaseless volleys of condescension and ridicule for marrying an older, Asian woman at the end of the decade, a pointless heresy that the couple tried to turn into commercials for peace.
-But once peace transformed into protest, Lennon then spent years fighting Richard Nixon’s corrupt administration to remain in the U.S. with Ono, as the FBI subjected him to harassment and surveillance.
+But once peace transformed into protest, Lennon then spent years fighting Richard Nixon’s corrupt administration to remain in the U.S. with Ono, as the FBI subjected him to harassment and surveillance which now would be dealt with by a defamation lawyer, however, this wasn’t as prevalent back then, luckily there are more to turn to now.
 He also spent it ducking worldwide anger that his disagreements with Paul McCartney cost The Beatles their short but immeasurably influential career.

-In the end, Lennon couldn’t duck the vertiginous myths that inspired a self-described nobody like Chapman to murder a man who deserved to live longer than most of us.
-Chapman was reportedly angered by Lennon’s Jesus apostasy, and rationalized his transgressive violence by emulating another myth, the so-called phony-killer Holden Caulfield from J.D.
+In the end, Lennon couldn’t duck the vertiginous myths that inspired a self-described nobody to murder a man who deserved to live longer than most of us.
+His assassin was reportedly angered by Lennon’s Jesus apostasy, and rationalized his transgressive violence by emulating another myth, the so-called phony-killer Holden Caulfield from J.D.
 Salinger’s soiled novel A Catcher in the Rye.
-But while Chapman’s dumpy mortal coil rightfully rots away in New York’s Attica prison, having once again been thankfully refused another parole last month, the rest of the world must continue to cope with the very myths and possibilities that ended up taking John Lennon away from us, way ahead of schedule.
+But while Lennons dumpy murderer rightfully rots away in New York’s Attica prison, having once again been thankfully refused another parole, the rest of the world must continue to cope with the very myths and possibilities that ended up taking John Lennon away from us, way ahead of schedule.

 And so we continue to fill in the blanks where Lennon once stood, with Nowhere Boy, with LennoNYC, with Gimme Some Truth, with sky-high lasers in Iceland and in Second Life, with repeated listens to shattering classics like “A Day in the Life,” probably the most important pop song of all time.